 It provides the opportunity to gain hands-on experience and develop an understanding of both the creative and technical skills involved in this exciting subject area.
 Typical workshop activities include e-journalism, networks, 3D animation and photo editing.

-*Please note that places are allocated on a first-come, first-saved basis (limited to 10 per school/college).
+Please note that places are allocated on a first-come, first-saved basis (limited to 10 per school or college).

 More about our girls and gadgets conference

 This competition-based event challenges students to work in teams and build a project that shows what, and how, they would like to learn using computing technology.